Total Knee Replacement surgery

 Type of anaesthesia for total knee replacement

-The surgical procedure can either be carried out under a general anaesthetic (where you will be asleep) or a regional type of anaesthetic (spinal or epidural anaesthetic where your legs are numb for the duration of the operation).
-The appropriate anaesthetic is usually chosen after discussion with the anaesthetist and is based on pre-existing medical conditions.
+The surgical procedure is usually carried out under a regional anaesthetic (spinal anaesthetic where your legs are numb for the duration of the operation) and sedation.
+The procedure can be carried out under a general anaesthetic (where you are asleep).
+The appropriate anaesthetic is chosen after pre operative assessment and discussion with the anaesthetist.
+You are made comfortable during the surgery and are not in any pain.

 What happens during knee replacement surgery?

+Antibiotics are given prior to starting the procedure to reduce the risk of infection.
 The surgery is carried out under a tourniquet to limit the bleeding during your knee replacement surgery.
-A cut is made over the front of the knee and the knee capsule (covering of the knee) is opened to expose the arthritic knee.
+A cut is made over the front of the knee to expose the arthritic knee.
 The arthritic bearing surfaces of the femur (thigh bone) and tibia (shin bone) are removed and metallic alloy components are fitted onto the ends of the bones using bone cement.
-A polyethylene bearing sits between the metallic components.
-A polyethylene button is sometimes placed on the underside of the kneecap.
-At the end of your knee replacement surgery the skin is closed with metal clips and a drain is used to drain the blood away from the knee after the knee surgery.
-Depending on the type of drain used the blood drained can be given back to you, reducing the need for a blood transfusion.
+A polyethylene (plastic) bearing sits between the metallic components.
+A polyethylene bearing is sometimes placed on the underside of the kneecap depending on the wear of the knee cap.
+At the end of your knee replacement surgery the skin is closed with metal clips.
+Local anaesthetic is infiltrated in and around your knee to ensure good pain relief following the procedure.

 What happens after knee replacement surgery?